research-ag/hpl-io/ingress.md

 and are therefore temporary.
 Bugs in the receiver code are assumed to get fixed eventually through an upgrade and are therefore temporary as well.

-A throw (CANISTER_REJECT) means that there is an error on the sender side of the call.
+A throw (`CANISTER_REJECT`) means that there is an error on the sender side of the call.
 For example, the sender has passed invalid arguments or was not authorized to make the call.
 This is a bug on the sender side because the sender should have never made the call with the given arguments.
 Therefore the sender is not expected to handle the response programmatically.

-In all other cases, i.e. if an error is expected to occur in normal operation and if the caller is expected to handle it programmatically, then an "graceful" error is returned.
-This can be a null value in an option type or a dedicated error case in a variant.
-A typical case is calls that can fail because of race conditions.
-For example, an attempt to access an account that has been deleted by a concurrent process.
-Those case occur naturally in normal operation and the caller is expected to handle them.
+In all other cases, i.e. if an error is expected to occur in normal operation and if the caller is expected to handle it programmatically, then a "graceful" error is returned.
+This can be a `null` value in an option type or a dedicated error case in a variant.
+A typical scenario are race conditions.
+For example, access to an account can fail because a concurrent process has deleted it.
+Such scenarios occur naturally in normal operation and the caller is expected to handle them.

 ### Streams